 Welcome: a new direction

-The Child Drama Collection is the world's largest archival repository of manuscripts, ephemera, and educational materials related to the history of youth theatre.
-The collection contains over 2600 linear feet of manuscripts and over 700 print materials of plays dating back to the 16th century.
-The Child Drama Collection maintains and enhances access to rich and varied materials, from costumes to playbills, that reflect the rich history of professional performance and theatre education for young audiences.
+The Theatre for Youth and Community Collection is the world's largest archival repository of manuscripts, ephemera, and educational materials related to the history of youth theatre.
+The collection contains over 2600 linear feet of manuscripts and over 700 print materials of plays dating back to the 17th century.
+The Theatre for Youth and Community Collection maintains and enhances access to rich and varied materials, from costumes to playbills, that reflect the rich history of professional performance and theatre education for young audiences.

 The collection provides insight into the history and development of the field of theatre for young audiences, the implementation of drama in education programs, theatre in education, and, with it, of the performing arts for young audiences worldwide.
 The various materials document the history of the field, the educational work of its practitioners and form its memory.